Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Method

 where $p_{t, i j}^{u}=\operatorname{Softmax}\left(\hat{F} \circ \hat{E}\left(x_{i j}^{u}\right)\right)$ represents the softmax probabilities generated by the teacher network.

-To ensure the high quality of pseudo labels, it is common to introduce a confidence threshold $\eta$ or an entropy threshold $\beta$ to filter out potential noise.
-For unlabeled images, the pseudo label mask is defined as follows:
+To ensure the high quality of pseudo-labels, it is common to introduce a confidence threshold $\eta$ or an entropy threshold $\beta$ to filter out potential noise.
+For unlabeled images, the pseudo-label mask is defined as follows:

 or